 Standing Data is provided by SVAA in Pool File Format but in a different structure than that of the Output Data.
 Full Details are contained in BSCP533 (Reference 2).

 Funding Shares

-Trading Party Funding Shares are provided by ELEXON Finance in a specific format which is structured as follows:
+Trading Party Funding Shares are provided by Elexon Finance in a specific format which is structured as follows: